Sajid-developer/Quiz-game-application/README.md

-# 🧠 Quizzy Minds - A Fun & Interactive Quiz App
+# 🧠 Quiz Minds - A Fun & Interactive Quiz App

 🎯 Challenge your brain, beat the clock, and rise to the top — the ultimate quiz battle begins now!